soxueren/atsd/integration/alteryx/README.md

 - The **SQL Editor** allows you to review and modify pre-built queries or write your own queries.

-- The **Test Query** button truncates the query and sends only the remaining `SELECT ...
+- The **Test Query** button truncates the query after the `FROM` clause and sends only the remaining `SELECT ...
 FROM ...` expression to the database for validation.

   ![](images/sql_editor.png)